Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Discussion

-Previously, we showed that aspects of human~\cite{ploscomp,zenilbelg} and animal~\cite{zenilanimal}) cognition and intelliegnce could be characterised, and aspects of their behaviour reproduced, in terms of algorithmic probability tools and metrics that we have also suggested for artificial systems, including robots~\cite{zenilrobots}.
-Here, we tested these ideas and proposed a new quantitative metric based on the principles of algorithmic information theory related to recursive compression (as opposed to statistical) and prediction in application to LLMs that are believed or have been proposed to be capable of approaching AGI and Superintelligence.
+In previous work, we have shown that aspects of human~\cite{ploscomp,zenilbelg} and animal~\cite{zenilanimal} cognition could be characterised, and aspects of their behaviour reproduced in terms of algorithmic probability tools and algorithmic complexity metrics that we have also suggested for artificial and computational systems, including robotics~\cite{zenilrobots}.
+Here, we tested this approach and proposed a new quantitative metric based on an fundamental ASI-level method~\cite{zenilbook1} grounded in Algorithmic Information Dynamics (AID)~\cite{zenil2020algorithmic,zenilbook2} and the principles of Algorithmic Information Theory (AIT) related to recursive compression (as opposed to statistical) and prediction in application to Large Language Models (LLMs), which are believed or have been proposed to be capable of approaching Artificial General Intelligence (AGI) and Superintelligence (ASI).

+Algorithmic Information Dynamics (AID)~\cite{zenilbook2} combines aspects of statistical causal inference (those best grounded on causality), such as perturbation analysis, and Algorithmic Information Theory (AIT).
+AID suggests that for an AI to be properly evaluated, the test has to be dynamic and must evaluate the system's ability to adapt and react to the new conditions in what constitutes a type of more sophisticated Turing test beyond the simplicity of human language.

+Applied to SuperARC, the test involved increasing the problem input complexity and analysing the output complexity with our most powerful tools that, as a consequence, are (semi-)computable but truly capable of evaluating random deficiency, that is, how far an answer is from randomness or simplicity, and for optimal prediction power of the extracted/inferred executable computable model(s).

+As governed by AIT, recursive compression and optimal prediction go hand in hand~\cite{zenil2020compression}, but previous tests focused on particular subset features, even those designed to test human reasoning and human abstraction, such as ARC-AGI~\cite{Chollet2019MeasureIntelligence}.
+A system could theoretically excel at ARC-AGI or SuperARC while completely lacking social intelligence, embodied reasoning, common sense, or goal-directed behaviour; and therefore, these tests are not meant to test everything we think an intelligent system that will interact with humans in humans' context should possess.